emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `15s`

   Message retry interval.
 Delay for the MQTT bridge to retry sending the QoS1/QoS2 messages in case of ACK not received.
-Time interval is a string that contains a number followed by time unit:<br/>- `ms` for milliseconds,
+Time interval is a string that contains a number followed by time unit:<br />- `ms` for milliseconds,
 - `s` for seconds,
 - `m` for minutes,
 - `h` for hours;
-<br/>or combination of whereof: `1h5m0s`
+<br />or combination of whereof: `1h5m0s`

 **bridges.mqtt.$name.max_inflight**